 Entrepreneurial stress.
 Building a brand is great fun, but most of the administrative work that goes with it is mind-numbing.
 And starting a brand new agency (with a new direction) with four senior consultants require a lot of new business from day one to cover all expenses.
 It takes a lot of energy, for sure.

 Getting back into health.
 Sadly, I came out of 2017 in worse shape (both mentally and physically) than I entered into it.
 The number one priority in 2018 will to take measures to take better care of myself.
 I want to live a long and healthy life together with my wife and son, so I’m working on quite a few serious steps to get my personal priorities in order.

-Figure out how to spend the next half of my life.
+Figure things out.
 My inner drive is a large part of who I am and I’m just completely lost without it.
-If this is a mid-life crisis, it can’t last forever anyway, right?
+If this is a midlife crisis, it can’t last forever anyway, right?
 I’m still an intelligent individual with many unique skills and I do believe that my best professional years in life are still ahead of me.

 - This format is inspired by James Clear’s annual reviews.